yash-tatvic/amplitude-dev-center/docs/data/destinations/liveramp-cohort.md

 To send a cohort from Amplitude to LiveRamp with Snowflake:

 1. **Send Cohorts to Amazon S3:** Send cohorts from Amplitude to Amazon S3.
-See this [document](https://www.docs.developers.amplitude.com/data/destinations/amazon-s3-cohort/) for more details.
+For more information, see [Send Cohorts to Amazon S3](https://www.docs.developers.amplitude.com/data/destinations/amazon-s3-cohort/)
 2. **Bulk Load from Amazon S3:** Load cohort data from your Amazon S3 bucket into your Snowflake data warehouse.
 See this [document](https://docs.snowflake.com/en/user-guide/data-load-s3) for more details.
 3. **Install LiveRamp Native Application on Snowflake:** Install the LiveRamp native application in your Snowflake environment.
 See this [document](https://docs.liveramp.com/identity/en/set-up-the-liveramp-native-app-in-snowflake.html) for more details.
 4. **Enable LiveRamp Embedded Identity in Snowflake:** Activate LiveRamp's Identity Resolution in Snowflake to translate identifiers to RampIDs.
 For more information, see LiveRamp's article [Perform Identity Resolution in Snowflake](https://docs.liveramp.com/identity/en/perform-identity-resolution-in-snowflake.html).